PrivacyLx/website/content/post/Compartmentalization.en.md

 ## What now?

-This change brings a question: if compartmentalization is a cat and mouse game, what are implications for the common user?
+This change brings a question: if compartmentalization is a cat and mouse game, what are the implications for the common user?
 For the longest time I used to believe that we cannot rely on law and legal systems to protect individual privacy, and that we must rely on technology to protect us.
 To an extent I do still believe this; companies break the law all of the time, especially when the